ORScenPlg/VEWiki/docs/07-Chapter.md

 The levels are displayed in category bar charts, one for each Category, as shown in Figure 20.
 Note that the scenario viewer is also interactive.
 The user can select on or multiple of the scenario input levels to filter out their corresponding scenarios and data.

-##### Model Outputs
+### Model Outputs

 Given the chosen category inputs, the web page also shows future year outcomes for the several performance measures.
 Unlike the scenario level inputs, these performance measures are hard-coded into the scenario viewer and cannot be easily changed.
 The performance measures in the scenario viewer are the following:

 -   GHG Target Reduction: 2005-2038 percentage reduction in light-duty vehicle GHG emissions (beyond what is anticipated to occur due to baseline assumptions regarding improvements to vehicles and fuels).
 RVMPO has a 2005 – 2035 state-set GHG reduction target of 19%

--   DVMT Per Capita: daily vehicle miles of travel of residents divided by population.
+-   DVMT Per Capita: Daily vehicle miles of travel of residents divided by population.

--   Bike Travel Per Capita: annual miles of resident bike travel (not including recreational travel) divided by population.
+-   Bike Travel Per Capita: Annual miles of resident bike travel (not including recreational travel) divided by population.

--   Walk Travel Per Capita: annual residents’ walk trips (not including recreation or walk to transit) divided by population.
+-   Walk Travel Per Capita: Annual residents’ walk trips (not including recreation or walk to transit) divided by population.

--   Air Pollution Emissions: daily metric tons of pollutants emitted from all light-duty vehicle travel (including hydrocarbons, carbon monoxide, nitrogen dioxide, and particulates).
+-   Air Pollution Emissions: Daily metric tons of pollutants emitted from all light-duty vehicle travel (including hydrocarbons, carbon monoxide, nitrogen dioxide, and particulates).

--   Annual Fuel Use: annual million gallons of gasoline and other fuels consumed by all light-duty vehicle travel.
+-   Annual Fuel Use: Annual million gallons of gasoline and other fuels consumed by all light-duty vehicle travel.

--   Annual Household Vehicle Cost: average annual household cost (thousand dollars) for owning and operating light-duty vehicles (including gas, taxes, parking, registration, depreciation, maintenance, and financing).
+-   Annual Household Vehicle Cost: Average annual household cost (thousand dollars) for owning and operating light-duty vehicles (including gas, taxes, parking, registration, depreciation, maintenance, and financing).

--   Truck Delay: daily vehicle-hours of delay for heavy truck travel on area roads.
+-   Truck Delay: Daily vehicle-hours of delay for heavy truck travel on area roads.

 Each performance measure is illustrated in a bar chart showing the range of outcome values for the selected scenarios.
 The bar height indicates the number of selected scenarios with that outcome value.